rbloehm/flask-stock-visualizer/readme.md

 # This fork
-While followig the tutorial's blog post, I noticed that most of the packages were quite outdated or deprecated, so I updated them and adapted the code (especially for the d3 part) accordingly.
+While following the tutorial's blog post, I noticed that most of the packages were quite outdated or deprecated, so I updated them and adapted the code (especially for the d3 part) accordingly.
 * package manager
 ** bower -> yarn
 * packages